KUSAI00/My_NLP_Experiments/README.md

 # Natural Language Processing (NLP) Projects Portfolio

-A collection of hands-on projects covering fundamental to advanced Natural Language Processing techniques.
+A collection of hands-on fundamental projects in Natural Language Processing techniques.
 This repository serves as a practical guide and portfolio for key NLP tasks, implemented from scratch and using modern libraries.

 ## 📋 Table of Contents